Up, up, and Away: the luggage upstart taking on industry giants

 It has partnered with dozens of collaborators, like celebrities Rashida Jones and Karlie Kloss, the NBA, and even the movie Minions, on limited-edition suitcases—introducing Away to consumers of varying ages.
 Its product line now has larger luggage ($275-$295), garment sleeves ($65), and other pieces that sell online and from its new brick-and-mortar stores in New York, Los Angeles, San Francisco, and Austin, with six more to come this year.

 If that wasn’t enough on the startup’s plate, Away dived head first into becoming a media company with a print magazine and podcast series focused on travel.
-The whopping $50 million it just raised comes with its opening 56,000-square-foot headquarters in New York’s Soho, where it expects to expand to 249 employees in five years.
+The whopping $50 million it just raised comes with its opening 56,000-square-foot headquarters in New York’s Soho, where it expects to expand to create 249 additional jobs over the next five years.

 This head-spinning growth begs the questions: What’s the secret to Away’s success—and can it continue to scale at this fast clip to keep pace with the expectations of investors, who have now poured $81 million into the company?

 There are some inherent challenges to selling luggage on the internet.
-This was made obvious when Raden and Bluesmart–startups that launched around the same time as Away–recently ceased operations, leaving investor out of millions of dollars.
+This was made obvious when Raden and Bluesmart–startups that launched around the same time as Away–recently ceased operations, leaving investors out of millions of dollars.

 It’s expensive for digitally native brands to build awareness and gain customers.
 Brands spend millions of dollars on Facebook and Instagram ads.
 In Away’s case, it also advertises on billboards, TV, and even TSA security trays.